 - Column H Enter net income (or loss) from Part E, Line 21 or from Schedule Y if you are allocating your income.
 If you attached a copy of your Federal Schedule C in lieu of completing Part E on Page 2, enter your income from Schedule C. Schedule Y is used only if you engaged in business in more than one taxing district.
+A Schedule Y is provided in your packet. - Column I Enter net income (or loss) from Part F, Section 1, Line 6, or from your Federal

+Schedule E if attached in lieu of completing Part F. Separate accounting is required to be used when calculating net rental profit subject to city tax.
+Common or shared rental real estate expenses shall be allocated equally among all rental properties.
+Net operating losses are to be applied using separate accounting.
-A Schedule Y is provided in your packet. - Column I -Enter net income (or loss) from Part F, Section 1, Line 6, or from your Federal Schedule E if attached in lieu of completing Part F or Schedule Y. Individual taxpayers who report more than one rental property on Federal Schedule E are considered by the Division to be in the business of renting property.
-Per §718.02 of the Ohio Revised Code a business or profession conducted within and without the boundaries of a municipal corporation is required to use the three part allocation formula when calculating net profits for municipal taxation. - Column J Enter your share of city taxable income from Part F, Section 2, or from your Federal Schedule K-1 which must be attached to your return even if you attach Federal Schedule E. Passive activity loss carry forwards are not allowed for city tax purposes.
-In addition, net operating loss carry forwards and carry backs are not permitted for city tax purposes.

-Column K - Enter total income (or loss) from Columns H through J. Carry income figure(s) shown in Column K to the appropriate city line(s) in Column C. If loss is indicated, enter zero in Column C.
+- Column J Enter your share of city taxable income from Part F, Section 2, or from your Federal Schedule E which must be attached to your return.
+Passive activity loss carry forwards are not allowed for city tax purposes.
+In addition, net operating loss carry forwards and carry backs are not permitted for city tax purposes. - Column K Enter total income (or loss) from Columns H through J. Carry income figure(s) shown in Column K to the appropriate city line(s) in Column C. If loss is indicated, enter zero in Column C.